Frequently Asked Questions

 When filling out the form, be sure to include:

-Send the completed form and any additional documents to:
+Send the completed, signed form and any additional documents to:

 There is an appeal available to the Complaints Commissioner, a non-lawyer who is independent of the Law Society of Manitoba.
 The Complaints Commissioner can review the decision.